-Now that the industry is working together using these same standards, clinical trials are optimized.
-There’s an increase in data quality and a reduction in design and execution time.
-Ultimately that means getting more quality products to the market faster, for less cost.
+Now that the pharmaceutical industry is working together using these same standards, clinical trials can be optimized.
+This means an increase in data quality and a reduction in design and execution time.
+The end result is getting more quality products to the market faster, for less cost.

 If you’re interested you can read our blog about how CDISC standards fit into the drug development process.

 The FDA and the Japanese Pharmaceuticals and Medical Devices Agency (PMDA) require the following standards: